Accountability in the Boardroom 2025

-Institutional investors have a responsibility to mitigate systemic risks to their portfolios, including from inequality, climate change, and unaccountable technology.
+Institutional investors have a responsibility to mitigate system-level risks to their portfolios, including from climate change, inequality, and unaccountable technology.
 Although the following recommendations focus mainly on stewardship—primarily proxy voting—the same principles also apply to investors’ allocation practices and public policy advocacy.

 Within a given investment firm, fund managers should work with stewardship teams to ensure the system-level risks to their specific portfolios are being adequately addressed.

-1. Acknowledge the materiality of inequality, climate change, and unaccountable technology.
+1. Acknowledge the financial materiality of climate change, inequality, and unaccountable technology.

 Ensure that relevant documents and communications explicitly acknowledge that:

-Inequality, climate change, and unaccountable development and use of technology pose idiosyncratic and systematic investment risks that are material to shareholder value.
+Climate change, inequality, and unaccountable development and use of technology pose idiosyncratic and system-level investment risks that are material to shareholder value

-2. Set issuer expectations related to inequality, climate change, and unaccountable technology.
+3. Set issuer expectations related to climate change, inequality, and unaccountable technology.

 Ensure that relevant documents and communications explicitly set expectations for issuers to mitigate their contributions to inequality, climate change, and unaccountable technology.
 This should include: